-I have been studying the White-Throated Dipper, a small river bird, for more than 20 years.
-Over this time I have worked with a large team of researchers, ornithologists, volunteers and students.
-This is the first large-scale study of its kind in Ireland.
-Each year chicks are fitted with identification rings making it possible to identify birds in subsequent years, which provides data on survival, dispersal and population trends.
-Recently I have recorded a change in the timing of breeding as they now lay their eggs earlier than they had done previously.
-This is the first evidence of the impact of climate change on birds in Ireland and the long-term nature and wide scope of my research have made it possible to detect this type of environmental change.
-You can read more about my research in this area here.
+I have been studying the Dipper, a small river bird, for over 20 years.
+I have worked with a large team of researchers, ornithologists, volunteers and students in the first large-scale study of its kind in Ireland with considerable input from citizen science.
+Each year chicks are fitted with identification rings providing data on survival, dispersal and population trends.
+We have recorded a change in the timing of breeding as they now lay their eggs earlier than they had done previously.
+This was the first evidence of the impact of climate change on birds in Ireland and the long-term nature and wide scope of my research have made it possible to detect this type of environmental change.
+You can read more about this work here.

 It was very exciting for me to be part of the discovery of a new species of shrew in Ireland.
 Whilst undertaking their post-graduate research, John Lusby, University College Cork and BirdWatch Ireland and Dave Tosh, Queen’s University Belfast, spotted the unfamiliar remains of Greater White-toothed Shrew Crocidura russula in regurgitated food remains of Barn Owls and Kestrels in Ireland.
 These are the first Irish records of Greater White-toothed shrew, and provide compelling evidence of a recent introduction of this species to Ireland.
 The potential impact of this new mammal to Ireland, which is absent from Britain, on the ecology of habitats in Ireland may be considerable and is the focus of continued research.

 My studies of forest ecology and forest birds has included extensive work on the Hen Harrier, one of Ireland’s rarest birds of prey.
 I have led a number of research projects in this area which have produced a large volume of work on this bird species and its interaction with changing landuse, particularly forest expansion and wind energy development.
 More details on this work can be found here.